Bini (group): 2018–2020: Formation, pre-debut activities

-2021–2022: Debut with "Born to Win"
+2021–2022: Debut, growing recognition

 Bini released multiple teasers leading to their debut, with the first one coming out on May 4, 2021, through a QR code leading to an image that read "Are you ready for the Biniverse?"
 The same month, their music label, Star Music, announced the group's premiere with the single "Born to Win", which was released on June 4.
-That day, the group hosted the first segment of their official launch, Bini: The Runway, which was broadcast via KTX.
-The event combined fashion and music, with bespoke creations by local designer Francis Libiran.
-The Philippine lifestyle magazine Metro featured an exclusive on Bini's debut along with a photoshoot of the group.
-On June 13, Bini performed "Born to Win" as part of their first live performance on ASAP.
+On September 10, Bini released their third single, "Kapit Lang", a pop track featuring "bright" synths, trap percussion, and "thick [...] rumbles" of bass.
+On September 30, at the Miss Universe Philippines 2021 pageant, they performed a modified version of "Born to Win", which was used as the official song for the pageant's preliminary swimsuit and evening gown competitions.